Green nanotechnology: Nanotech to disinfect water

 Nanotechnology provides an alternative solution to clean germs in water, a problem that has been getting worse due to the population explosion, growing need for clean water and the emergence of additional pollutants.
 One of the alternatives offered is antimicrobial nanotechnology stated that several nanomaterials showed strong antimicrobial properties through diverse mechanisms, such as photocatalytic production of reactive oxygen species that damage cell components and viruses.
 There is also the case of the synthetically-fabricated nanometallic particles that produce antimicrobial action called oligodynamic disinfection, which can inactivate microorganisms at low concentrations.
 Commercial purification systems based on titanium oxide photocatalysis also currently exist and studies show that this technology can achieve complete inactivation of fecal coliforms in 15 minutes once activated by sunlight.

 There are four classes of nanomaterials that are employed for water treatment and these are dendrimers, zeolites, carbonaceous nanomaterials, and metals containing nanoparticles.
 The benefits of the reduction of the size of the metals (e.g. silver, copper, titanium, and cobalt) to the nanoscale such as contact efficiency, greater surface area, and better elution properties.

+Medicical values

+The plants have been known to possess various phytochemicals (secondary metabolites) which help them to protect themselves, these phytoehemicals since time immemorial have been used by humans for their medicinal needs.
+The microbes are developing resistant again multiple synthetic drugs, thus leading to the emergence of MDR (Multi Drug Resistant) strains of microbes, which pose a challenge to the modern drug system.

+To overcome this challenge, the nanoparticles synthesized using extracts of plant and plant parts have emerged as a hope.
+Many workers have reported that the nanoparticles synthesized using plant extracts have shown to exhibit enhanced medicinal properties as compared to the extract(s) alone.